The best variable ND filters: fader filters for videography and photography

 The filter is 9mm deep, not including the thread, with knurling around the fixed ring that makes it a doddle to fit and unscrew.
 The rotating front ring has hard stops to mark the minimum and maximum filter densities, but markings in-between don’t correspond to f-stop light reduction amounts.
 Rotation is smooth, with pleasing resistance.

-The filter is specced to provide between one and five stops of light reduction, which we found to be accurate – but expect uneven light transfer beyond around three stops of reduction.
+The filter is specced to provide between one and five stops of light reduction, which I found to be accurate – but expect uneven light transfer beyond around three stops of reduction.
 Filter neutrality is good, though – image quality is exceptional, with little or no color cast evident, and there’s good tone and contrast throughout the image.

 Best dual-purpose kit